 A floating rate investment pays a rate of interest that varies in line with a benchmark interest rate.
 As interest rates change, the interest you receive also changes.

-Why invest in fixed income ETFs and exchange-traded products?
+Why invest in fixed income ETFs?

-- More regular and reliable income – Fixed income securities generally provide investors with a steady stream of income, often at lower levels of risk than other assets such as shares or property
+- Fixed income securities generally provide investors with a steady stream of income, often at lower levels of risk than other assets such as shares or property

-- Capital stability and preservation – Depending on issuer creditworthiness, upon maturity the holder of a bond can typically expect to be repaid the face value of the bond.
+- Upon maturity the holder of a bond typically expects to be repaid the face value of the bond.
 This makes bonds attractive to investors who require increased stability of capital.

-How to invest in a fixed income ETF or exchange-traded product?
+How to invest in a fixed income ETF

-BetaShares offers several fixed income funds that provide a simple, accessible and cost-effective way to add fixed income exposure to your investment portfolio.
+Betashares offers several fixed income funds that provide a simple, accessible and cost-effective way to add fixed income exposure to your investment portfolio.

-As with all BetaShares funds, you can buy or sell units on the ASX using an online brokerage account or through a financial adviser.
+As with all Betashares funds, you can buy or sell units on the ASX using an online brokerage account or through a financial adviser.
 You can buy or sell units just like you’d buy or sell any share on the ASX.

 Investing in cash with ETFs

-Term deposits have traditionally been a way for investors to benefit from better interest rates compared to ‘at call’ bank accounts, however they usually mean locking cash away for a period of time with a financial institution.
+Term deposits have traditionally been a way for investors to benefit from better interest rates that ‘at call’ bank accounts, however they usually mean locking cash away for a period of time with a financial institution.
 Depending on the term, this can be anywhere from one month to five years and accessing your cash from term deposits before the end of the term can sometimes be difficult and costly.

 A cash ETF generally invests in deposit products and aims to track cash market indices.
 The ETF holds Australian dollars in bank accounts with several major banks in Australia and pays attractive income distributions.